-The financial statements have been prepared in accordance with IFRS and its interpretations issued by the International Accounting Standards Board (IASB) and in the manner required by the Companies Act of South Africa and the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Pronouncements as issued by the Financial Reporting Standards Council and in accordance with the JSE Listings Requirements.
+The financial statements have been prepared in accordance with IFRS as issued by the International Accounting Standards Board (IASB) and relayed interpretations as issued by the IFRS Interpretation Committee (IFRIC).
+Furthermore, the financial statements have been prepared in the manner required by the Companies Act of South Africa and the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Pronouncements as issued by the Financial Reporting Standards Council and in accordance with the JSE Listings Requirements.